cjarmst00/pf-k8s-multi-clustering-native-s3-ping/getting_started/kubernetes/pf-k8s-multi-clustering-native-s3-ping/README.md

 ## What you will do
 You will deploy a multi-region adaptive Pingfederate cluster across multiple AWS EKS regional clusters.
-The `kustomization.yaml` in the 'engines' and 'admin-console' directories build on top of `/01-standalone` to have pingfederate in cluster.
+The `kustomization.yaml` in the 'engines' and 'admin-console' directories build on top of the standard DevOps PingFederate deployments.
 From each of these directories, running `kustomize build .` will generate kubernetes yaml files that include: